13bm/GhidraMCP/README.md

 - "How does the authentication mechanism in this program work?"
 - "Are there any potential buffer overflow vulnerabilities in this code?"
 - "What network connections does this binary establish?"
+- "Can you rename this function to something more descriptive?"
+- "Show me all potential user input sources that could be exploited."
+- "Generate a call graph for the main function."

 ## Advanced Usage

+### Security Analysis Capabilities

+GhidraMCP provides specialized tools for security-focused analysis:

+#### API Call Sequence Analysis
+Extract and categorize external API calls from a function for security analysis.
+This helps identify potentially dangerous functions and understand their interactions.

+#### User Input Sources
+Identify entry points where external data enters the program, crucial for vulnerability assessment and understanding attack surfaces.

+#### Call Graph Generation
+Create structured call graphs to understand execution flow, track data propagation, and identify potential attack paths.

+#### Cryptographic Pattern Detection
+Identify cryptographic implementations including standard algorithms (AES, RSA, etc.) and custom implementations based on code patterns.

+#### Obfuscated String Detection
+Find strings that may be obfuscated through techniques like XOR encoding or character-by-character construction.

 ### Custom Configurations